 What do I need to bring to practice?

 - Mat: Students are encouraged to buy their own mat once they have decided to practice on a regular basis.
-A good mat is key!
-Both generic and Manduka mats can be purchased at the studio.
+A good mat is key! alo, Manduka and Jade mats can be purchased at the studio.
 Mats can also be rented for $2.00.

-- Water: Each student should bring a large water bottle to class.
-However; students lose a significant amount of liquid during practice, therefore, it is encouraged to hydrate throughout the day before and after practice.
-The more hydrated your body is-the better your practice will be!
-Water bottles are available for rent at the studio for $2.00.
+- Water: Each student should bring a large water bottle to class and take advantage of our hydration station to keep it full.
+Students lose a significant amount of liquid during practice, therefore, it is encouraged to hydrate throughout the day before and after practice.
+The more hydrated your body is, the better your practice will be!
 Hint: Adding ice to your water will counter-effect the heat, so keep your water room temp!

 - IF HEATED CLASS: Large Towel(s): As our bodies heat up and we begin to sweat, our mats quickly become very slippery.
-To prevent slipping, each student should bring a towel to put over his/her mat.
-A commonly used product used (also rented and sold) at yV is a flat towel called a yogitoe.
+To prevent slipping, each student should bring a towel to put over his/her mat and a face towel.
+A commonly used product used at yV is a flat towel called a yogitoe.
+We sell and also rent mat and face yogitoes.
 These are super helpful in keeping you in place!

 Can I just drop in?